codeclimate/codeclimate-rubocop/config/contents/style/ternary_parentheses.md

-This cop checks for the presence of parentheses around ternary conditions.
+Checks for the presence of parentheses around ternary conditions.
 It is configurable to enforce inclusion or omission of parentheses using `EnforcedStyle`.
 Omission is only enforced when removing the parentheses won't cause a different behavior.